maksimKorzh/go-bot/README.md

 # How it works?
-Python script takes a screenshot, finds the coordinates of the last move made on board and then sends it to the GTP engine (GnuGo is default) subprocess to sync the board, then the engine comes up with a move which is then converted to screen coordinates where the mouse pointer is going to be placed and the click event would get triggered.
+Python script takes a screenshot, finds the coordinates of the last move made on board and then sends it to the GTP engine (GnuGo or Pachi) subprocess to sync the board, then the engine comes up with a move which is then converted to screen coordinates where the mouse pointer is going to be placed and the click event would get triggered.